Guidelines To Assist With Making "Smart Choices"

 - Compare sodium in foods like soup, bread, and frozen meals - and choose the foods with lower numbers.

 - Drink water instead of sugary & energy drinks.

 Making Healthy Vegetarian Choices

-Vegetarian students needs to pay special attention to their diet to ensure that they are getting enough of specific nutrients.
-To learn more about eating a vegetarian diet, click here to access the Smart Choices Vegetarian Brochure or visit the Special Diets page.
+Vegetarian students needs to pay special attention to their diet to ensure they are getting enough nutrients.
+To learn more about eating a vegetarian diet, click here to visit the Special Diets page.
 You can also email firstname.lastname@example.org with any questions you may have about vegetarian options on campus.